Printer Friendly Version Of

 American Sociological Association: Ethnomethodology Section Awards

 Ethnomethodology and Conversation Analysis Call for Awards Nominees Statement

 This award recognizes an outstanding paper written by a graduate student.
 Submitted papers should address ethnomethodological and/or conversation analytic topics and literature and should read well as stand-alone papers.
-Maximum length is 10,000 words (excluding references).
+Maximum length is 10,000 words.
 We seek to support graduate students’ original and best work, so we will consider unpublished papers or articles published in any journal or book.
 Co-authored papers are only acceptable if all authors are students.
-Only scholarly essays completed/published between January 1, 2012 and December 31, 2012 will be considered for awards made in August 2013.
-All nominees must be dues-paying members of the EMCA section (which requires ASA membership) for the year 2013.
-The Graduate Best Paper Award winner will receive $300 travel reimbursement for the ASA annual meeting in New York.
-Submission
+Work must have been completed or published between January 1, 2014 and December 31, 2014.
+All identifying references to the author(s) should be removed from submissions.
+The award will be presented at the ASA 2014 EMCA section’s business meeting in Chicago.
+A total of $300 is available to offset travel expenses in attendance for winning student(s).

 Please send nominations to Philippe Sormani (chair), email@example.com by March 1.